 Back to my Kalanggaman trip.
 An hour into the ride, we came across a diver-packed boat that had some motor malfunction.
 It had to be tugged to the shore.

 End of summer, start of rainy season, I expected some last-minute weather changes, which was the case as we neared the island.
 It was the last few minutes until we could get off the boat and dip our feet onto the sea.
-Torrential rain poured that elicited screams initiated by Japanese tourists (we later befriended staying in the same resort), like it’s some acid raid that by all means had to be avoided.
+Torrential rain poured that elicited screams initiated by Japanese tourists (we later befriended staying in the same resort), like it’s some acid rain that by all means had to be avoided.
 People retreated to the back side of the boat, under the protection of some makeshift roofing causing the boat to tilt backwards.
 My initial reaction was to get to the front allowing the boat to level off.
 The captain quickly demanded for his crew to get to the front to join me to brave the really harmless but cold rain.
-Every unessential people on board marched forward, levelling the boat.
+Every unessential person on board marched forward, levelling the boat.

 We got so near the shore, the crew went on to do the disembarking procedures when a few started jumping off.
 Everyone finally got off the boat and was told lunch would be prepared for us.
 The crew made precautionary instructions/announcements for the passengers’ safe stay on the island.

-The island had a concrete structure—some communal hall where we had lunch eventually.
+The island had a concrete structure—some communal hall where we had lunch later.
 There was another half-concrete structure selling water, ice, and what-have-you.
 Other structures were made out of bamboo lined across the less-rocky but this time wavy beach line.
 There were tents scattered everywhere of tourists who stayed or are staying overnight.
 There weren’t that many people either as I mentioned already so it did not feel at all hectic nor commercialized.

 First order of the business was of course to check out the sandbar that supposedly stretches far to the sea.
 But since it was high tide, much of it was submerged.
 But hints of its beauty were visible and it was good enough for now, we thought.
 We ran around chasing and getting chased by waves until we decided for a dip.